bkryzz/modcel/README.md

   - Continuous: models Navier-Stokes fluid flow in blood and other fluid capillaries (e.g., bile, lymph...)

-  - Multistate: each cell/agent evolves through discrete states, e.g., from “healthy” to "diseased" to “dead”.
+  - Multistate: each cell/agent evolves by Boolean conditions through discrete states, e.g., from “healthy” to "diseased" to “dead”.

-MODCEL is written with a mix of Python for the user-interaction parts (creating and managing input files and cell configs, creating and managing 2D maps and xy-plots of interesting quantities...), and Fortran90 for the computationally-intensive parts.
+MODCEL is written with a mix of Python for the user-interaction parts (creating and managing input files and cell configs, creating and managing 2D maps and xy-plots of interesting quantities, etc...), and Fortran90 for the computationally-intensive parts.

 ----- VERSION 2.4 was 2D/3D WITH SQ/CUB or VORONOI space.
 It included an attempt